 The University of Cincinnati is a top public research university.

-Our research learning pathway will introduce you to intensive research instruction and experiences over the three years of residency.
+Our research learning pathway will introduce you to intensive research experiences over the three years of residency.

-By the end of this pathway you should be able to:
+By the end of this experience you should be able to:

 - describe basic types of study design